sjsyrek/maryamyriameliamurphies.js/README.md

 ## About

 maryamyriameliamurphies.js is a library of [Haskell](https://www.haskell.org)-style morphisms ported to JavaScript using [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) syntax.
+Also available as a Node.js package on npm: [https://www.npmjs.com/package/maryamyriameliamurphies](https://www.npmjs.com/package/maryamyriameliamurphies)

 ## How to Install

 1. Copy and paste the code.
 Go nuts.
 2. `git clone` this repo and `import` it into your projects.
-3. Install with npm locally `npm install maryamyriameliamurphies` or globally `npm -g maryamyriameliamurphies`.
+3. [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) locally `npm install maryamyriameliamurphies` or globally `npm -g maryamyriameliamurphies`.

 If you clone this repo and have npm, ES2015 to ES5 transpiling, linting, and testing are automated through the following commands: